chastitywhiterose/ChasteBase/Book/ChasteBase-book.md

 ChasteBase is not a replacement for ChessBase, but it is a helpful resource that Chastity uses to remind herself of what she learned and also to teach students.
 There are very few pictures in this book page because it would take forever designing pictures for infinite Chess positions.
 It would also make the printing cost of the paperback higher.
 Instead, I recommend using the [Lichess Analysis Board](https://lichess.org/analysis) to follow along with the Chess notation.
 For example, if you copy paste ["1.d4 d5 2.c4 dxc4 3.Nf3 Nf6 4.e4 Nxe4 5.Bxc4 Bg4 6.Ne5 Bxd1 7.Bxf7#"](https://lichess.org/C7xSjA8g) into the PGN field of that page and click import, you will then be able to step through each move of a 13 move checkmate.
 Chess notation is well defined and supported by more Chess software than you can possibly imagine!

+Therefore, ChasteBase is this book, but it is also a philosophy and method I will teach you so that you can make your own Chess Database and name it after yourself if you feel like it.
+I will teach you not only how to download your own lichess database, using my own as an example case, but I will also tell you how to make the most of it.

 Also, anyone serious about Chess will probably want to play Chess online on lichess.org anyway.
 You can play with [chastitywhiterose](https://lichess.org/@/chastitywhiterose) almost anytime by sending a challenge!

 # Obtaining a Chess Database